Jump to Roasted Leg of Lamb Recipe

 Remove the roast from the pan and place on a large cutting board to rest, covered loosely with aluminum foil for at least 20 minutes.

 While the roast is resting, skim as much fat as you can from the bottom of the pan, leaving the good brown bits and juices.
 Don’t worry if you can’t get a lot, you can skim some off the top later if you wish.
 Transfer pan to stovetop.

-Add salt and pepper to your taste and add 1 TB jam.
-Taste it before you add the 2nd TB, it may not need it if you’re using a fruitier wine than I did.
+Add salt and pepper to your taste and add 1 tablespoon jam.
+Taste it before you add the second tablespoon, it may not need it if you’re using a fruitier wine than I did.
 Reduce heat to low and allow to simmer slightly while you carve the lamb.
 Before serving, strain out the herbs.

 After it’s had a good rest, carve the lamb into thick slices with a sharp knife and transfer to serving platter.

 Spoon some of the au jus over the lamb and garnish with some chopped fresh mint.
 Transfer remaining au jus to a small bowl to pass at the table.
 Mint jelly won’t be necessary.

 “What do you mean he don’t eat no meat? [the entire room stops, in shock] Oh, that’s okay.
 I make lamb.”